rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 <span class="caption">Listing 14-7: Using the `add-one` library crate from the
 `adder` crate</span>

-Let’s build the workspace by running `cargo build` in the *add* directory!
+Let’s build the workspace by running `cargo build` in the top-level *add* directory!

 ```text
 $ cargo build